Vladomeme/itemfinder/README.md

 Multi-word search parameters could be put in quotes like `"monument block"`.

 `/finditem data <data>`
-Matches items that contain argument string in their NBT (literally everything: name, lore, enchantments, attributes, etc etc).
+Matches items that contain argument string in their NBT/data components (literally everything: name, lore, enchantments, attributes, etc etc).
-On 1.21: if used in normal mode, checks data components (less flexible).
-In global uses NBT anyway.

 `/finditem loot_table <loot_table>`
 Allows searching for lootable block entities (block entities that can have a loot table).